 Please see my CV for a complete list of publications, works in progress, and other projects.

 “‘Return That Which Does Not Belong to You': Mikhail Shishkin’s Borrowings in Maidenhair.
-Under review.
+Accepted for publication.
+Under revision.

 “The Body of Language in Sasha Sokolov’s A School for Fools.”
 Under review.

 "Conceptual Blending, Ambiguous Conclusions, and Nabokov's 'Signs and Symbols.'"
 Nabokov Online Journal 12 (2018): 1-22.